RubenStaub/ROC-calculator-for-MOE-docking/README.md

 But you can easily change that by redefining the variables SCORE_NAME (default value 'S') and SPLIT_DELIMITER (default value ',') to fit your needs.

 # Troubleshooting
+- If the number of lines read is different of what you expected and/or the results are weird:

+`X lines of data read` but your have have more than X+1 lines, you might have data corruption, please check your input file, especially that you don't have fused lines (it seems to be quite recurrent actually), that each line has the same number of comma-separated elements, and that there are no added line in the data part (comments, empty lines, ...)

 - If you have the following message:

 > Traceback (most recent call last):